 Improved cooperation, coordination and exchange of information between the involved agencies are likely to be important measures to make the current centralised property tax system work.
 It is not without reason that the Minister of Finance in the Budget Speech, delivered to the Parliament 8th June 2017, "urge all stakeholders, including property owners, council officials, district commissioners and TRA officials to work hand in hand in fulfilling this important task for development of our communities and the nation at large" (URT 2017: 27, para 40).
 In practical terms, measures to improve intra-governmental cooperation could be established by linking the basic revenue administrative components, including maintenance of property registers, billing and enforcement, with other revenue sources such as business permits, house rents, land rents, and user charges, for instance, water and electricity.
-Effective policy implementation of such measures require that the involved public agencies develop a mutual understanding of the objectives of the policy and their respective roles.
+Effective policy implementation of such measures would require that the involved public agencies develop a mutual understanding of the objectives of the policy and their respective roles.
 It is therefore vital that legislation and standard operating procedures are in place.
-Further, to make the centralised PT collection system work, the municipalities must be given incentives to support and cooperate with the national tax administration.
-This requires modalities for when and how much of the collected revenues will be transferred to the municipalities to secure predictable funding of their activities.
+Further, to make the current centralised PT administration system work, the municipalities must be given incentives to support and cooperate with the TRA.
+This would require modalities for how much of the collected revenues should be transferred to the municipalities to secure predictable funding of their activities.